ebnerl1/usma_swarm/README.md

 ## Setting up the laptop to communicate with the Zephyr or DJI450

 1. The Army Zephyrs are set up with the following IP schema:
-192.168.11.X where X is the “tail” number of the UAS.
+- `192.168.11.X` where X is the “tail” number of the UAS.

-2. With the Alfa USB Wi-Fi adapter connected, check for correct installation `user1@ros01:~$ lsusb`
+2. With the Alfa USB Wi-Fi adapter connected, check for correct installation:
+`user1@ros01:~$ lsusb`
-Look for an entry in the list that has “RealTek” in the entry.
+- Look for an entry in the list that has “RealTek” in the entry.

 3. Check the network name associated with the adapter.
 `user1@ros01:~$ ifconfig`
-Look for wlan2 or a new entry
+-Look for wlan2 or a new entry

 4. Set up the Wi-Fi adapter for the Army network.
 `user1@ros01:~$ wifi_config.sh -T 11 wlan2 201`